Sign-On Bonus Available¹

 - Good general health, physical stamina and emotional stability are essential

-- Requires physical ability to sit at keyboard for long periods of time and manual dexterity to operate word processing equipment with skill, speed and accuracy
+- Requires physical ability to sit at the keyboard for long periods of time and manual dexterity to operate word processing equipment with skill, speed and accuracy

 - Ability to move quickly to address emergency or potentially dangerous situations